strouddm/strouddm/README.md

 Hello, I'm David.
-I'm inerested in product development, AI systems, and national security.
+I'm inerested in product development, AI systems, and defense applications.

 About Me